-The Water Park near Mehsana is the most attractive tourist place.
-It is 15 kms away from Mehsana.
+The Water Park near Mehsana city is the most attractive tourist place.
+It is 15 kms from Bhagyoday Hotel Mehsana.

 The Mehsana water park provides cool relief on a summer day, and also combines the thrills of an amusement park with the relaxation of a day at the pool.
 In the 10 years since the water park Mehsana opened, these watery playgrounds have become enormously popular, bigger and better than ever, the parks lure families with dozens of slick attractions, from towering slides and twisting rides to Aqua Tubes and rollicking wave pools.